swei5/michigan_notes/EECS-484/1 DBMS.md

 ![[Pasted image 20240111232334.png|500]]
 ```

-Views can be **computed from the relations in the Conceptual Schema**.
+Views can be **computed from the relations in the conceptual schema**.
+Both conceptual and external schema can be made into **tables**.

 #### Data Independence
 The idea of having applications **insulated** from data format and storage details.